Strategy-proof Market Segmentation against Price Discrimination: Discussions

 \begin{definition} A strategy profile $(\phi,\sigma)$ is a \textbf{subgame perfect equilibrium} if (i) $\phi$ is rational; (ii) for any $\theta\in[0,1],k\in\{1,2,\cdots,n\}$, $u_{\theta}(\phi,\sigma(\theta),\sigma_{-\theta})\geq u_{\theta}(\phi,k,\sigma_{-\theta})$ where $\sigma_{-\theta}$ is the strategy profile of all consumers except for consumer $\theta$. \end{definition}

-The distinction between strategy-proof segmentation and subgame perfect equilibrium lies in their respective approaches to modeling individual deviations.
+The distinction between strategy-proof segmentation and SPE lies in their respective approaches to modeling individual deviations.
 In the context of strategy-proof segmentation, an individual's deviation constitutes a minimal deviation set, which consequently alters the canonical representation of market segmentation.
-In contrast, under the framework of subgame perfect equilibrium, an individual deviation does not modify the canonical representation of market segmentation.
+In contrast, under the framework of SPE, an individual deviation does not modify the canonical representation of market segmentation.
 Yet, it should be noted that when multiple optimal prices exist within a market, the prevailing price may vary before and after a consumer's participation in one market.

-In the following, we show that any strategy-proof segmentation $\mathcal{P}$ can be induced by a subgame-perfect equilibrium, but not vice versa.
-Thus, strategy-proof segmentation can be regarded as a refinement of the subgame perfect equilibrium.
+In the following, we show that any strategy-proof segmentation $\mathcal{P}$ can be induced by a SPE, but not vice versa.
+Thus, strategy-proof segmentation can be regarded as a refinement of the SPE.